yz0812/some-stars/README.md

 *   [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!

-*   [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “Keepass Password Safe”.
+*   [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “KeePass Password Safe”.

 *   [chrisant996/clink](https://github.com/chrisant996/clink) - Bash's powerful command line editing in cmd.exe